 Continue to check back here for any updates to the pilot program as it progresses.

-Based on rider behavior observed and feedback received through Denver’s Dockless Mobility Pilot Permit Program, Denver Public Works made an ordinance change recommendation to Denver City Council to prohibit electric scooters on sidewalks.
+Based on rider behavior observed and feedback received through Denver’s Dockless Mobility Pilot Permit Program, DOTI made an ordinance change recommendation to Denver City Council to prohibit electric scooters on sidewalks.

 With the change approved in late August, people on scooters now follow the same rules as people on bikes and electric bikes and should ride in the street and in bike lanes.
 (Please note, electric scooters remain prohibited from riding on the 16th Street Mall.)
 This change more closely aligns with state law signed in May and provides more consistency in enforcement.